-For single department candidates, letters should be requested from 3-6 referees suggested by the candidate, and from 3-6 referees suggested by the department and/or Chair.
-The list of referees should be adequately balanced between the candidate's suggestions and those of their colleagues.
+For single department candidates, letters should be received from 3-6 referees suggested by the candidate, and from 3-6 referees suggested by the department and/or Chair.
+The list of referees should be adequately balanced between the candidate's suggestions and those of the department and/or Chair.
 For faculty in the Professor of Teaching series it is acceptable for a few of the letters to be outside the candidate's discipline if those referees are in a position to comment on the candidate's teaching skill.
 For example, Professors of Teaching in other disciplines, particularly within the UC system, may be considered as a referee.

-For candidates with joint appointments, letters should be requested from 4-8 referees suggested by the candidate, and from 4-8 referees suggested by the department and/or Chair.
+For candidates with joint appointments, letters should be received from 4-8 referees suggested by the candidate, and from 4-8 referees suggested by the department and/or Chair.
 In joint appointment cases, the departments are encouraged to solicit letters jointly, or agree to share letters solicited independently.
 At a minimum, departments should work together to assure that they are not independently contacting the same individuals and that an appropriate mix of evaluators is being contacted.

 All extramural letters should be from qualified persons of a rank equal to or above the rank sought by the candidate.
 It is desirable to include not only the best qualified persons in the field or sub discipline but also external evaluators who are not closely affiliated with the candidate or their work.
-The external reviewers should include a preponderance of reviewers who have not had a close working relationship with the candidate (e.g., as mentor or collaborator).
+The external reviewers from the department's list should not include reviewers who have had a close working relationship with the candidate (e.g., as advisor, mentor or, frequent collaborator).
 It is preferable that the file includes some extramural referees familiar with the UC rank and step system.
 No more than two letters should be from the same campus.